afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w4-notes.md

 <img src="./resources/w4/img/l2-lidar5.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-Doing it this way make it easier to work with the standard linear algebra libraries, like the Python NumPy library, which lets us take advantage of fast matrix operations rather than iterating over a list and treating each vector independently.
+Doing this way make it easier to work with the standard linear algebra libraries, like the Python NumPy library, which lets us take advantage of fast matrix operations rather than iterating over a list and treating each vector independently.

 There are 3 basic spatial operations that are important for carrying out state estimation with point clouds :